-Buy Algoma, Buy Fresh
+Buy Algoma.
+Buy Fresh.

 Buy Algoma.
 Buy Fresh. is a project of the Rural Agri-Innovation Network .
 A project of humble beginnings at its start, Buy Algoma.
 Buy Fresh. has evolved to its current form, incorporating both online and print materials for local consumers to source as much local product as possible.
-The publication is revised every two years to allow for consistent updating and information, and to invite new producers to get involved in this great project.
+The publication is revised every two years to allow for consistent updating of information, and to invite new producers to get involved in this great project.

 - Distribution of 2,000 local food printed directories

 - A 30% increase in traffic on the Buy Algoma.
 Buy Fresh. website (20,000 sessions)